shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/developer-guides/part-5-build-a-path.md

 ---
 layout: default
-title: Using a template to build a path
+title: Part 5 Using a template to build a path
 pagename: part-5-build-a-path
 lang: en
 ---

-# Using a template to build a path
+# Part 5 - Using a template to build a path

 When ever you need to know where a file should be placed or found in Toolkit you can use the templates to resolve an absolute path on disk.